Quileute Scholarship Program

-The Quileute Higher Education program provides support for enrolled Quileute members to achieve their educational goals through scholarships.
-Quileute Higher Education Scholarships are intended to help defray the cost of attendance and encourage Quileute Tribal Members to complete a degree or certificate program.
+The Quileute Scholarship Program provides support for enrolled Quileute members to achieve their educational goals through scholarships.
+Scholarships are needs-based and intended to help defray the cost of attendance and encourage Quileute Tribal Members to complete a degree or certificate program to further their career.

 - Applicants must be enrolled in a program (College, University, Trade/Technical School, Certificate program, etc.)